oyindonesia/oybayar-docs/source/includes/en/_accepting-payments.md

 Refer to this section to understand how e-Wallet One-Time payments differs from Direct Payments: [E-Wallet Payment Type](https://docs.oyindonesia.com/#e-wallet-payment-methods)

 #### Transaction tracking and monitoring capability
 All created Payment Routing transactions are shown in the OY!
 Dashboard.
 Navigate to “Payment Routing” to see the list of created transactions.
 Inside the dashboard, you can see the details of the transactions, including all the transaction information inputted during creation, the transaction status , and the payment reference number\*.
-The dashboard also has a feature to search, filter, and export the list of transactions in various formats : Excel (.xlsx), PDF (.pdf), and CSV (.csv)
+The dashboard also has a feature to search, filter, and export the list of transactions in various formats: Excel (.xlsx), PDF (.pdf), and CSV (.csv)

 ![Payment Routing Monitoring Transactions](images/acceptingPayments/paymentRouting/payment_routing_monitoring_transactions.png)